smarticoai/public-api/docs/api/classes/WSAPI.md

 ▸ **getRaffleDrawRun**(`props`): `Promise`\<[`TRaffleDraw`](../interfaces/TRaffleDraw.md)\>

-Returns draw run for provided raffle_id and run_id
+Returns draw run for provided raffle_id and run_id.
+You can pass winners_from and winners_to parameters to get a specific range of winners.
+Default is 0-20.

 **Example**: